Introduction

 Simple enough!
 This also sets us up for the long-term.
 If we ever wanted to add additional interactions to our application—like a

-interaction, for instance—we could just introduce additional variants to this type.
+Reset interaction, for instance—we could just introduce additional variants to this type.
 Enums are very powerful and convenient.

 Update Logic